Oxford Bioscience Partners

 Series B in 2005

-Alantos Pharmaceuticals is a biopharmaceutical company focused on the discovery and development of small molecule drugs targeting conditions such as osteoarthritis, inflammation, and type II diabetes.
-Established in 2002 and located in Cambridge, Massachusetts, the company specializes in innovative therapeutic approaches, including Dipeptidyl and Peptidase IV inhibitors.
-In addition to its core areas, Alantos explores various tissue remodeling pathways to address a range of medical issues, including rheumatoid arthritis, liver fibrosis, cardiovascular conditions, chronic wound healing, and cancer.
+Alantos Pharmaceuticals is a biopharmaceutical company focused on the discovery and development of small molecule drugs targeting osteoarthritis, inflammation, and type II diabetes.
+Founded in 2002 and based in Cambridge, Massachusetts, the company specializes in creating innovative therapies, including Dipeptidyl and Peptidase IV inhibitors.
+Alantos also explores various tissue remodeling pathways to address conditions such as rheumatoid arthritis, liver fibrosis, cardiovascular issues, chronic wound healing, and cancer.
+Through its research and development efforts, Alantos Pharmaceuticals aims to advance treatment options for patients suffering from these chronic diseases.

 Pathway Medical Technologies